mmontone/slime-doc-contribs/README.md

 # SLIME-DOC-CONTRIBS

-This repository contains two different SLIME contribs that extend Common Lisp documentation from Emacs.
+This repository contains two different SLIME (The Superior Lisp Interaction Mode for Emacs) contribs that extend Common Lisp documentation from Emacs.
 SLIME-HELP nd SLIME-INFO.

 SLIME-HELP is inspired by helpful-mode, but for browsing Common Lisp documentation instead.